iangreenleaf/blog_house/_drafts/basement-egress.md

 The crew was very respectful and did their best not to mess up the surrounding area, but digging a big hole is always going to create a bit of havoc.
 It didn't help that the ground still had melting snow on it (thanks, April of Endless Winter).
 The mini-excavator left some tracks driving in, and the path used by the beleaguered wheelbarrow shuttle-man got pretty trampled and compacted.
-If I already had nice landscaping in the area they were working, I would have been pretty stressed out by this project.
+If I already had nice landscaping in the area they were working, I would have been stressed out by this project.
 As it was, the whole area was just crappy grass that was due to be torn up and converted shortly anyhow, so I didn't mind at all.

 We didn't pay extra to have the dirt disposed of, so we were left with a small mountain on our back patio.
-A lesson I've learned a couple times now: you're always going to generate way more dirt than you think you will when you start digging.
+A lesson I've learned a couple times now: you're always going to generate way more dirt than you think.
 We did eventually relocate it all to other places around the yard, but it took us most of a year to slowly chip away at it.
-I had planned to use a lot of it to regrade a section of the yard near the foundation, but that turned out to not need as much dirt as I had expected.
+I had planned to use the dirt to regrade a section of the yard near the foundation, but that didn't make nearly as big a dent as I had expected.
+A lot of it went to leveling out a low spot {% comment %} post_url the-low-spot {% endcomment %} in the back yard, and some more went to slightly raising the profile of the new planting areas I put in along the fence in back.
 The clay subsoil was the hardest thing to use up, as it was heavy enough to not really perform well in planting beds.
 That eventually led to the creation of [my great ephemeral masterpiece]({% comment %} post_url the-mud-head {% endcomment %}, so I guess I just needed to take the whole journey to reach the destination.